hth313/boost41/doc/stack.rst

 in the ``X`` register.
 The popped ``X`` value is moved to the ``L`` (last ``X``) register.

-This is useful when you write a routine that takes a single operand from ``X``, performs some calculations that disrupts the stack and leaves a result in ``X``.
-Now with ``POPFLXL`` you can restore the other stack register and as a bonus have a proper last ``X`` value, so that your RPN program behaves as a normal single argument function, i.e. like ``SIN``.
+This is useful when you write a RPN program that takes a single operand from ``X``, performs some calculations that disrupts the stack and leaves a result in ``X``.
+Now with ``POPFLXL`` you can restore the other stack registers and as a bonus have a proper last ``X`` value, so that your RPN program behaves as a normal single argument function, e.g. like ``SIN``.

 POPDRXL
 -------